neileverette/Synthetic-Users-for-the-Design-Process/article.md

 This article is a practical guide to using AI to accelerate design and research.
 The focus is on the everyday tasks that slow us down and the ways synthetic users can ease that load.
 You will learn how to build a small roster of AI teammates, how to tune each one so it reflects the perspective you need, and how to integrate them into your workflow so iteration becomes faster and more confident.

-Let’s start with why this shift matters to designers.
+**Let’s start with why this shift matters to designers.**

 ---

-# accelerating design through synthetic pair teammates
+## Accelerating design through synthetic pair teammates

 Design moves fastest when feedback is close to the work.
 The challenge isn’t capability or creativity.
 It’s the rhythm of modern product teams.
 Most feedback cycles are spaced too far apart.
 You prepare a concept, walk through it with the team, and hope for reactions that help shape it meaningfully.
 Large meetings limit critique.
 Time slots run out.
 The dialogue often stays at the surface because the room is too big for deep engagement.